LeeAnnEditor/o365hq/blog/Microsoft Defender Advanced Threat Protection.md

 ![](https://o365hq.com/images/748.png)

-Besides Windows, MDATP can onboard and monitor non-Windows endpoints, including Linux, Mac OS, iOS and Android.
-The SecOps team can also choose the deployment method that's convenient for the organization, such as System Center Config Manager, MDM/Intune or Group Policy.
+Besides Windows, MDATP can onboard and monitor non-Windows endpoints, including Linux, Mac OS, iOS, and Android.
+The SecOps team can also choose the deployment method that's convenient for the organization, such as System Center Config Manager, MDM/Intune, or Group Policy.

-The MDATP Dashboard is an operational view of the organization's endpoints and users which gives the SecOps user an aggregated view of the latest alerts, their severity and when they were observed.
-It also provides a listing of the machines most at risk with several alerts related to each machine and indicates users at risk, providing insight into the activities, actions, and relationships to the machine.
-The security operations dashboard in MDATP provides a single pane of glass and centralized management.
+The MDATP Dashboard is an operational view of the organization's endpoints and users that gives the SecOps user an aggregated view of the latest alerts, their severity, and when they were observed.
+It also provides a listing of the machines most at risk, with several alerts related to each machine and indicates users at risk, providing insight into the activities, actions, and relationships to the machine.
+The security operations dashboard in MDATP provides a single pane and centralized management.

 ![](https://o365hq.com/images/749.png)